Announcements

 If you have any questions, please contact Human Resources at x1107 or x1108.

-View the 2025 spring edition of the Online Learning Newsletter.
-This edition includes information about our training programs, current news, and a great article on participation approaches in online discussions.
-The training spotlight comes from ITC, and there are a lot of updates for Canvas as well as a how-to section in this edition of the newsletter.
-We want to recognize our badge earners from the spring on page 4, and there is a page on some events around the Lehigh Valley this season.
-If you have questions about anything in this edition contact us at Onlinelearning@lccc.edu.
+View the 2025 Summer Edition of the Online Learning Newsletter.
+This edition includes information about our training programs, current news, updates for Canvas, and more.
+We want to recognize our badge earners on page 4, and there is a page on some events around the Lehigh Valley this Summer to look forward to.
+If you have any questions, reach out to us at onlinelearning@lccc.edu.

 Online Learning Courses Available